-In 1898, Christ Church Grammar was established as a choir school for boys, under the leadership of the Reverend Charles Perry
+In 1898, Christ Church Grammar School was established as a choir school for boys

-In 1906 Christ Church Grammar was registered under the Education Act of that year as registered school number 330.
-The school was strictly a choir school until 1920 when the first girl was enrolled - seven year old Clarice Lindsay from St Kilda.
-Christ Church became coeducational approximately fifty years prior to recent trends.
+Christ Church Grammar School was registered in 1906 under the Education Act of that year as registered school number 330.
+The school was strictly a choir school until 1920 when the first girl was enrolled - seven-year-old Clarice Lindsay from St Kilda.
+Christ Church Grammar became coeducational approximately fifty years prior to recent trends.
 Since then parents have sought admission for their daughters and sons, recognising the importance of a premium quality, independent education.

 Christ Church Grammar School is the only remaining Anglican parish primary school in Victoria and its student numbers have grown steadily since then, averaging 400 students each year since the 1980s.